 4.2 Detainees may retain clothing and personal effects at their own risk unless the custody officer considers they may use them to cause harm to themselves or others, interfere with evidence, damage property, effect an escape or they are needed as evidence.
 In this event, the custody officer may withhold such articles as they consider necessary and must tell the detainee why.

 4.3 Personal effects are those items a detainee may lawfully need, use or refer to while in detention but do not include cash and other items of value.

+4.3A For the purposes of paragraph 4.2, the reference to clothing and personal effects shall be treated as including menstrual and sanitary products (see paragraphs 9.3A and 9.3B) and a decision to withhold any such products must be subject to a further specific risk assessment.

 (b) Documentation